-- 1. Identify the major theological themes in the doctrine of the Trinity; - 2.
-Outline the development of the teaching from Biblical sources through Patristic understandings and into modern times; - 3.
-Critically review writings of current theological thinkers on this topic; - 4.
-Articulate some Trinitarian doctrines for a contemporary reader; - 5.
-Apply insights from their study to Christian life within their particular context.
+1. Reflect critically on the major theological themes in the doctrine of the Trinity; 2.
+Develop an advanced knowledge of the teaching from Biblical sources through Patristic understandings and into modern times; 3.
+Critically analyse current theological literature on this topic; 4.
+Apply established understandings of the Trinitarian doctrine for a contemporary reader;

+5. Apply insights from their study to Christian life with creativity and initiative for their particular context.